dsprenkels/randombytes/README.md

 [![Appveyor](https://ci.appveyor.com/api/projects/status/github/dsprenkels/randombytes?branch=master&svg=true)](https://ci.appveyor.com/project/dsprenkels/randombytes)

-`randombytes` is a library that exposes a single function for retrieving _crypto-secure_.
+`randombytes` is a library that exposes a single function for retrieving _crypto-secure_ random bytes.
 It is loosely based on [Libsodium's random bytes API][libsodium_randombytes].
 If you can, you should use that one.
 Otherwise, you can use this library.